mthamil/PSycheTest/README.md

 PSycheTest
 ==========

-A plugin for Visual Studio that enables writing unit tests in PowerShell.
+PSycheTest is a framework that enables running tests written in PowerShell.
+Currently there is only one test runner, a plugin for Visual Studio/Team Foundation Server.